Ordinance Enforcement Department Responsibilities

 1. How do I file a complaint on an Ordinance violation and do I have to give out my name or any other personal information?

-ANS: Call the office and ask for the Ordinance Enforcers phone number or leave a message.
+ANS: Fill out a complaint form at the Holton Township Hall or download the form below and send it to Holton Township, P.O.
+Box 328, Holton, MI 49425.
 You do not have to leave your name.
 Ordinance violations only.
 If you want to report a crime call the police or dial 911.

 2. My neighbor’s dog is frequently in my yard or running around the rest of the neighborhood, and it seems to be barking all the time when it is confined to its own property.
 What can I do about it?